February 26, 2010

 True, it took a few centuries, but it wasn't the end of the world.
 It wasn't even the end of Chinese civilization.
 The history books simply marked the beginning of a new dynasty.

 These same historical periods saw great social change and advances in technology and culture (ditto the aftermath of the Black Death).
-Give the human race a challenge and after a bit of Darwinistic pruning it'll rise to it.
+Give the human race a challenge and after a bit of Darwinist pruning it'll rise to it.
 This end-of-days stuff makes for entertaining movies.
 But in real life it's a cop-out.

 It's hard to match the presumptuousness of a bunch of wet-behind-the-ears teenagers selling the secret sauce to save our souls.
 Except that they're dim bulbs compared to to the blinding arrogance of the secular evangelists who claim they are going to save the whole bloody planet.